 I didn’t catch any grief at work for it, and that is probably because I am generally on time.

-Conclusion: Time to find a new job?
+Conclusion: Time to find a New Job?

+Check out our other funny business stories, which will provide you with some well-needed excuses for your next day off.
 If these excuses didn’t work or if you’ve used too many of these excuses, it might be time to find a new job – How to Ace Job Interviews like a Pro